 Here we have the only undisputed likeness of Henry VIII's second wife, Anne Boleyn: a damaged portrait medal that was struck in 1534, now at the British Museum (ref.
-M.9010). (fig 24) A replica of the Anne Boleyn 'Moost happy' portrait medal, the result of the meticulous research and skill of Lucy Churchill, (fig 25) reveals that Anne Boleyn has the same jewelled band on her hood and is wearing an identical necklace to that of her predecessor.
+M.9010). (fig 24) A replica of the Anne Boleyn 'Moost happy' portrait medal, the result of the meticulous research and skill of Lucy Churchill, (fig 25) reveals that Anne Boleyn has a jewelled band on her hood and matching necklace that closely resembles that of her predecessor.
 26 (figs 21-23)